Theorems and Conjectures on Some Rational Generating Functions: Generalizing the Fibonacci numbers

 \section{Generalizing the Fibonacci numbers}

 What happens if we replace $F_{i+1}$ in the definition \eqref{eq:indef} and its generalizations with some other sequence?
-We consider only sequences $f_1,f_2,\dots$ satisfying linear recurrences with constant integer coefficients.
+We consider only sequences $f_1,f_2,\dots$ satisfying linear recurrences with constant integer coefficients, called \emph{$C$-finite sequences} by Zeilberger \cite{zeil}.
 Note that if $f_{i+1}\geq 2f_i$ for all $i$, then the nonzero coefficients of $\prod_{i=1}^n\left( 1+x^{f_i}\right)$ are all equal to 1, which is not so interesting.
 One class of sequences that have more interesting behavior is given for fixed $k\geq 1$ by

 say with initial conditions $F^{(k)}_{1}=F^{(k)}_{2}=\cdots =F^{(k)}_{k}=1$.
 Thus $F_{i}^{(2)}=F_i$.

 We conjecture that Conjecture~\ref{conj1} has a direct $F^{(k)}$-analogue.

 \begin{conj} Let $k\geq 2$, $h\geq 1$, $(a_1,\dots,a_h)\in\cc^h$, and $P(x)\in\cc[x]$.
 Set